philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 ![](/assets/right_harrop.png)

-The left rules break down a focused program formula.
+The left rules break down a [focused](https://en.wikipedia.org/wiki/Focused_proof) program formula.

 - If our program matches our goal, we're good.
 This is a `refl` or `ax` rule
 - if our program is `A /\ B` we can break it down into using either `A` or `B`
 - if our program is `A -> B`, if we can use it to prove the current goal using `B` if we can prove the new goal `A`.

 ![](/assets/left_harrop.png)

-I'm using z3 as a handy logical syntax tree.

 Proplog has the even more restricted goal and program formula describe by this grammar